Travel Tips During the Monsoons in Mumbai

 Getaways around Mumbai

 A holiday resort village on the western ghat, it is located in the Ahmednagar district of Maharashtra.
-Just 185 kilo-meters away from Mumbai, it’s a place you must visit in the monsoons.
+Just 185 kms away from Mumbai, it’s a place you must visit in the monsoons.
 The highest peak in Maharashtra Mount Kalsubai is also located here and the village is the base to many high mountains.
 It also has a beautiful waterfall and a placid lake ringed by forests.
 Bhandardara has everything a nature lover needs, and it only gets better during the monsoons.

 Getting here Matheran is easy to drive to from Mumbai city.
 Neral is the closest railway station.
 Trains from Pune and CST(Mumbai) ply daily to Neral and from there you can take a toy train to the Old Matheran station, soaking in the beauty of the journey towards Matheran.
 By road, you can take the Mumbai-Pune Highway (NH4) or the Mumbai-Pune expressway.